 St. Stephen's College is committed to providing an enabling environment to all students with special needs as well as to those from deprived backgrounds.
-A significant number of our from the background or differently-are entitled to provided by Opportunity and Enabling College.
-Enabling Unit specialized equipment such as Jaws-enabled computers and Zoom-Ex, the College Library has a large collection of materials including e-books for visually challenged junior members.
+A significant number of our from the background or differentlyare entitled to provided by Opportunity and Enabling College.
+Enabling Unit students hail specialized equipment such as Jaws-enabled computers and Zoom-Ex, the College Library has a large collection of materials including e-books for visually challenged junior members.
 These junior members are also issued MP3s and Angel recording devices.
 These facilities are constantly updated and upgraded as the College attaches special significance to the participation of the differently abled in its total life.
 Not only is the ground-floor of the main building of the College and its rest rooms wheel chair accessible, but the campus pathways are also secured with ramps, and care taken that all classes for differently-abled students are held in accessible areas.
 Further, the student volunteers of the Social Service League of the College provide regular reading assistances and scribe services.
 The SSL also organizes Drishtikon, an inter-college cultural festival for the students.
-For the past has been organizing visually challenged experience outdoor four years, the EOC week-end treks for students to help them adventure.
+For the past four years, the EOC has been organizing week-end treks for visually challenged students to help them experience outdoor adventure.

-students hail

-SC/ST

-are

-abled.
-They

-the services

-the Equal

-Cell (EOC)

-Unit of the
+SC/ST are abled.
+They the services the Equal Cell (EOC) Unit of the While the has

-While the

-has

-Perhaps more above mentioned programmes is the experience differentlyremarkable than the formal institutional informal community abled students enjoy in the College.
+Perhaps more remarkable than the above mentioned formal institutional programmes is the informal community experience differently abled students enjoy in the College.

 They constitute a storehouse of knowledge among themselves about specialized software, e-books, and latest electronic gadgets, which regularly gets passed down from senior students to incoming students.
 The differently-abled students not only excel in studies, but they also win prizes in sports, music, debating and theatre.